Valery Gergiev, Mariinsky Orchestra

 III.
 Valse: Allegro moderato — Trio

 The Valse again started with soft, flowing contours.
 But of course, that was just the beginning.
-When the violins start their spiccato assai on semiquavers, the movement turns into a virtuosic masterpiece.
+When the violins begin their spiccato assai on semiquavers, the movement turns into a virtuosic masterpiece.
 And the orchestra’s performance was truly masterful, maintaining excellent coordination through all of Gergiev’s ritardandi and accelerandi, which at best could be vaguely guessed from the conductor’s vague, nervous finger gestures.
 Yet, nothing seemed mere show in this performance: neither the virtuosity, nor the extreme ritardandi and fermatas. — ★★★★★

 IV.
 Finale: Andante maestoso —Allegro Vivace — Molto vivace — Moderato assai e molto maestoso — Presto